 Located in Soho are the majority of London’s theatres as well as Chinatown, the gay quarter and the red light district.
 There are also plenty of colourful markets and specialist bookshops.
 Attractions in this area include the British Library, British Museum, Carnby Street and Liberty

 A very lively part of the capital packed with buskers, street entertainers with plenty of places to enjoy a meal or a snack and a whole host of quirky little shops to explore.
 Attractions in this area include the London Transport Museum, National Gallery, National Portrait Gallery, Royal Opera House and Trafalgar Square.

 Known as the square mile, the global finical centre of London, a very busy area Monday to Friday but as hardly anybody lives there it’s very quiet at weekends.
-Attractions in this area include Bank of England Museum, Museum of London, St Paul’s Cathedral and the Tower of London.
+We recommend a visit to the Museum of London to learn more about the Great Fire and where the Vikings left their mark in London.

 For first time families visiting London, Changing of the Guard is something that you don’t want to miss.
 The crowds can get quite huge, so you would want to be there early enough for a good view.
 On the other hand, you don’t want to arrive too early risking the kids to get fed up before the show even starting.